DaAlbrecht/thesis-TEKO/content/Implementation.typ

 #import "@preview/codelst:1.0.0": sourcecode
 #show figure.where(kind: raw): set block(breakable: true)

 The entire project is available on #link("https://github.com/DaAlbrecht/rabbit-revival/tree/main")[GitHub] and licensed under the MIT license.
+For a clearer understanding and reasoning of the design decisions, the code is documented inline with syntax highlighting and a short description to each snippet is provided.

 == Prequesites